Benard-Kwoba/FMCG-ANALYTICS-Breakages-Analysis/README.md

 # 💫 About Me:
 I’m Benard Kwoba, a seasoned Supply Chain Analyst and Inventory Governor with expertise in advanced data analytics and process optimization.
 I specialize in using Python, SQL, and advanced Excel to enhance supply chain efficiency and inventory accuracy.
 With a proven track record in developing applications, automating processes, and providing actionable business insights, I excel in improving operational performance and ensuring compliance.
 My skills also extend to business intelligence with Power BI and data reconciliation, making me adept at driving data-driven decision-making and process improvements.

+# FMCG-ANALYTICS-Breakages-Analysis
+This repository contains the code and data for analyzing beer breakages at Kenya Breweries Limited (KBL) for the years 2023 and 2024.
+The analysis focuses on comparing breakages, costs, and operational factors such as responsible categories, warehouses, and shifts.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/benard-kwoba-629a3b168/)